 Snowshoeing saved my life this winter.
-Not literally saved my life but figuratively.
+Not literally saved my life, but figuratively.
 I don’t know how I would have survived this cold, dark, snowy winter without this sport.
 Here is my story.

-Take care of your body; take care of your mind.
-Seems like a pretty simple concept right.
-Studies have shown over the years an overwhelming link between positive mental health and a healthy fitness regime.
-I think I have pretty good fitness; I eat well, snowshoe in the winter, swim and bike in the summer and although I may not be able to enter any fitness competitions anytime soon; I feel as I am in good shape.
-I also have a pretty good life.
-I have great family, two wonderful kids, a great job, a great home and generally things are going right.
+In looking at my own fitness, I think it’s pretty good.
+I eat well, and remain active by snowshoeing in the winter, and swimming and biking in the summer.
+Although I may not be able to enter any fitness competitions soon, I feel as I am in good shape.
+I also have a pretty good life, with a great family, two wonderful kids, a great job, and a great home.
+Generally things are going right.

 So why was it that I was crying in my shower every day?
 Why was I feeling immense frustration when my children simply spilled a glass of water on the floor?
-Turns out depression can hit you out of nowhere and boy did it come at me hard.
+Turns out depression can hit you out of nowhere. and boy did it come at me hard.
 I was shocked and somewhat relieved to be diagnosed with depression at the start of the snowshoe season.

 One day, I had this pivotal moment in which I didn’t know what I was going to choose.
-I was lying in bed no longer able to sleep, still dark outside.
+I was lying in bed no longer able to sleep, with it still dark outside.
 I needed to find a way to get out of the house.
 So I dragged myself to the door and layered on my winter clothing, grumbling to myself about how cold it was outside.
 I started outside to try and get some clarity on things.
-I noticed my snowshoes leaning on the door and as there was a fresh layer of snow on the ground, I decided to stick them on.
+I noticed my snowshoes leaning on the door, and as there was a fresh layer of snow on the ground, I decided to stick them on.

 I won’t sit here and tell you that I got better immediately.
 I will say that every time I felt a remote bit of sadness or lack of motivation, I put my snowshoes on and went out into the world.
 I got lost exploring the trails of my city that I never bothered to explore before.
 I met up with friends and introduced them to a sport that meant so much to me.
 I conquered mountains and hills and treks I didn’t think I could do.